RaulRan/NISeg/README.md

 comment this part and uncomment the second one and run it to get the metrics of spatial coherency and temporal coherency in the MATLAB command window.

-This project was run in the MATLAB version R2016a.
+This project run in the MATLAB version R2016a.

-For any questions you can contact me by email: raul.rng07@gmail.com.
+For any questions you can contact us by email: raul.rng07@gmail.com and juan.rq@chihuahua.tecnm.mx.